Brehtyn/business-routing-saas/README.md

 # Routing Distribution Database Program

-Program intended to act as a solution for service businesses.
-Will keep track of service requests, ongoing issues, and display information on a dashboard to customizable users.
+Program intended to act as a routing database solution for businesses.

+Will:
+-display information on a customizable dashboard
+-be accessible from any web device
+-track service requests
+-dispatch new issues to assigned users
+-update log of ongoing problems
+-in app creation of users, locations, and assets -scrap data for scheduled reports
-Will scrap data for scheduled reports.
-Different level of permissions based on user type to allow in-program custimization.
+-permissions based on user type